wearhacks/courses/projects/bathroom-occupancy-indicator/instructions.md

 Our first device is ready to be deployed.
 Let's review one more time how it will detect if the door is locked or unlocked.

 The device is placed so that the IR sensor faces the lock's knob.
 A piece of black tape is applied to the knob so that when it is locked, the tape faces the sensor changing the reflectivity of the knob.
-Inversly when the door is unlocked, the untaped part of the knob faces the sensor.
+Inversely when the door is unlocked, the untaped part of the knob faces the sensor.

 How does it translates in terms of readings from the analog pin of the emitter ?
 When the door is locked, the sensor faces a black surface thus the phototransistor receives next to no light.
 Its resistance is high: the analog reading is high too (close to 1023).
 When the door is unlocked, the untaped part of the knob reflects a certain amount of light from the IR LED of the sensor back to it.
 The phototransistor's resistance is lowered: the value read from the analog pin drops.